bryanso/chuwi_eos_5.1/README.md

 Since all dependencies have been copied to the cache, EOS does not need internet.

-2. Compile tomaspinho's rtl8821ce driver:
+Step 2.
+Compile tomaspinho's rtl8821ce driver:

     cd rtl8821ce
     sudo ./dkms-install.sh

-3. Reboot.
+Step 3.
+Reboot.
 Hopefully the wifi is working now.
 It does for me.

 # Github